Miradils-Blog/website/content/posts/reinvent/ls/part5/index.md

 }
 ```

 Consider that, we just give flags in array, and test all of them in loop with original `ls` command.
-By default, `ls` does not show colors, when used with pipe, so we use `--color=always` to have comparision with colors.
+By default, `ls` does not show colors, when used with pipe, so we use `--color=always` to have comparison with colors.
 Moreover, the separator symbol in `ls` also changes when used with pipe.
-For example, even though `ls` will produce columnwise output in shell, if used in pipe, the files will be separated by `\n` character, instead of double space.
+For example, even though `ls` will produce column-wise output in shell, if used in pipe, the files will be separated by `\n` character, instead of double space.
 To handle this, we also force `ls` format (`across` for tabular, `comma` for comma separated), depending on command we are using.
 Overall, our result is:

 ![Output of tests](test_output.png)